-PCC partners with a Small Business Development Center, providing free business services to new and prospective small business owners in Pueblo, Fremont, and Custer counties.
-Through our Community Education and Training Division, we offer non-credit courses, workshops, and seminars to the community and small business owners.
-Customized workforce training opportunities are coordinated through the Economic and Workforce Development Division.
-We also offer the Alternative High School Diploma Program, Gateway to College Program, and GED Programs for those who do not have a high school diploma.
+PCC partners with a Small Business Development Center, providing free business services to new and prospective small business owners in Pueblo, Fremont and Custer counties.
+Through our Pueblo Corporate College we offer corporate training, lifelong learning and professional development classes.
+Our Pre-College Department provides the Gateway to College Program and GED preparation classes.

 Established in 1981, the Pueblo Community College Foundation has supported learning for thousands of students.
-As education plays out on each of the PCC campuses, the PCC Foundation is committed to work with the College to bring about positive changes to the lives of individuals, families, and communities.
+As education plays out on each of the PCC campuses, the foundation is committed to working with the college to bring positive changes to the lives of individuals, families and communities.

-The Foundation's mission is to provide funding to Pueblo Community College and its students through Foundation-approved fundraising activities for student scholarships and special needs as identified by the College.
-Since its inception, the Foundation has raised over \$15 million to support Pueblo Community College; its students and its programs of academic excellence.
+The foundation's mission is to align funding for Pueblo Community College through foundation-approved efforts that support and promote student success.
+Since its inception, the foundation has raised more than \$16 million to support PCC, its students and its programs of academic excellence.

-The PCC Foundation is honored to have the opportunity to work with friends, alumni, businesses, community organizations, and other grantors; each of whom are committed to lending their financial support to our Foundation organization with the intent of advancing all aspects of Pueblo Community College.
+The PCC Foundation is honored to have the opportunity to work with friends, alumni, businesses, community organizations and other grantors, each of whom are committed to lending their financial support to our organization with the intent of advancing all aspects of Pueblo Community College.
+Information may be accessed at the following Website.